 An interesting natural formation is the Gauja oxbow lake which is a meander of the river that has been cut off from the main stream over the years.
 Spoguļu (Mirror) Cliffs, or Cīrulīšu Cliffs, which beautifully reflect in the water of the oxbow lake, are a truly magnificent sight.

-Right next to Spoguļu Cliffs you can taste the water of Dzidravots Spring, which oozes out right from the cliffs and has been renowned for hundreds of years for being exceptionally clear and tasty.
+Right next to Spoguļu Cliffs you can taste the water of Dzidravots Spring, which oozes out right from the cliffs and has been renowned for hundreds of years for being exceptionally clear (water is not for drinking).

 On your walk you will see various tree species in different types of forests and an astounding natural phenomenon — a spruce and a pine intertwined into a single tree!
 You will also see the fascinating homes of beavers and ants along the way.
 Here you will walk in step with pure and untouched nature!

 The Gaujaslīči Section of the Cīrulīši Nature Trails, winding through the small streets and paths along the River Gauja, will allow you to get acquainted with the natural heritage, habitats, plant species included in the Red Book of Latvia (endangered species), wooden architecture and cultural landscape.

 Enjoy the splendour of all four seasons on the banks of the River Gauja!

 The route maps: